 The Global Macro Roadmap concept was presented first to the EU Informal Council of Ministers (Environment and Transport) in Amsterdam in April 2016.
-Further presentations were made at the International Transport Forum 2016 and a range of other meetings.
+Further presentations were made at the Climate Action Summit (Washington, May), the International Transport Forum (Leipzig, May), at the Transport, Health, Environment PEP summit (Vienna, July) and a range of other meetings with various sectoral organizations.
 In October 2016, the Executive Council of the World Business Council for Sustainable Development (WBCSD) expressed its support for the concept and its will to foster business leadership in the transport transformation.

 The Global Macro Roadmap was a central element in the Transport Showcase and Transport Dialogue, which the GCAA Transport team organized during COP 22 at the invitation of the two High Level Champions on Climate Change, as well as in the Round-table for Transport Ministers and the Round Table for Transport CEOs.
 Lastly, the wider sustainable Transport community discussed the relevance of Global Macro-Roadmap in the annual Transport Day organized by the PPMC on November 13th 2016 as part of COP22.

 Consultations on Global Macro-Roadmap